meangraph/PiggyPlugins/README.md

 **Plugins**:
 - CoxHelperExtended - Port of the OpenOSRS CoxHelper plugin modified to work with RuneLite with AutoOlm Prayers *(More features to come)*
 - LizardmanShamans - Port of the OpenOSRS LizardmanShamans plugin modified to work with RuneLite.
 Spawns will now correctly show the explosion tiles based on shaman location
+- OneClickRunEnable - Port of Pajeets OpenOSRS oneclick run enabler.
+- OneClickCoinPouchOpener - Opens coin pouches

 # Instructions
 - Download the latest `swiper-plugins-0.*`Jar from [HERE](https://github.com/meangraph/PiggyPlugins/releases/tag/pre-release) and place it into your *sideloaded-plugins* folder